Bence Bicsák: 2019

-On May 27, 2019, Richárd László, Director of Toyota Central Europe, distributed a Toyota C-HR hybrid to Bence Bicsák and twelve other sponsored Olympic caliber athletes.
+On 27 May 2019, Richárd László, Director of Toyota Central Europe, distributed a Toyota C-HR hybrid to Bence Bicsák and twelve other sponsored Olympic caliber athletes.
 Toyota was a Platinum Sponsor of the Hungarian Olympic Committee and also directly sponsored athletes like Bicsák.
 Krisztián Kulcsár, President of the Hungarian Olympic Committee, was present at the distribution ceremony.

-On July 6, 2019, there was a multiple cyclist crash during the Hamburg Wasser World Triathlon Elite event.
+On 6 July 2019, there was a multiple cyclist crash during the Hamburg Wasser World Triathlon Elite event.
+Due to crashes in front of him,he violently came into contact with a metal crowd barrier at fast speed.
+He was ejected into the air as his bicycle came to a sudden and complete stop.
 As a result, an injured Bence Bicsák needed transportation to a hospital.
-Unfortunately for Bicsák, the crash of bicycles ahead of him, while in a peloton formation, made the collision for him and others unavoidable.
-At a fast speed, he violently came into contact with a metal crowd barrier.
-He was ejected into the air as his bicycle came to a sudden and complete stop.

-To make matters worse, it took quite a long time for the ambulance to reach Bicsák due to a parked tractor-trailer blocking access.
 Unfortunately, the accident in Hamburg made it impossible for him and the Hungarian team to compete in the Triathlon team-relay race on the following day.
-Although Bicsák had been in multiple crashes during his long career, this was the first time that he needed transportation to a hospital.
 Fortunately, there were no fractures or significant tears.
 Before the race in Hamburg, Bicsák had finished top-10 in all but one WTS event.
 After Hamburg, Bicsák was 16th in the World Rankings, 9th in the WTS rankings, and 10th in the Olympic Qualification rankings.
 Because of his injuries, Bicsák training regimen needed adjustment, but he was hopeful regarding the remaining triathlon competition season.
-Following the Hamburg event, Bicsák was supposed to be at the World Championship event in Edmonton, Canada.
-Unfortunately, due to the recent stitches on his body, he would not compete there.
-In the weeks that followed, his knee was healing quickly.
-He participated in a high-altitude training camp in the USA.
-In his own words, "I was in a pretty bad place in terms of endurance, but even more so mentally, yet I still held onto my goals."